Kimserey/BlogArchive/x.md

 ![]()

 In order to draw the chart, we will divide the chart in four layer which we will draw one by one.
-Therefore this post will be composed by the four layers.
+Therefore this post will be composed by the three layers.

 1. Draw background and bands
 2. Draw axis and labels
-3. Draw lines
+3. Draw lines and markers
-4. Draw markers

 ## 1. Draw background and bands